octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.0.3 - 2023-06-26 =
+* Added support for automatic exports to Zoopla
+* Corrections to RTDF format

 = 2.0.2 - 2023-06-25 =
 * Added support for automatic exports in the RTDF format for Rightmove and OnTheMarket